pedrofza/MicromouseUnity/README.md

 # MicromouseUnity
 A 3D simulator for the micromouse competiton developed in the Unity platform.
+Unity version 2020.1.0f1

 # External Dependencies
 This project depends on Extenject 9.1.0 [https://github.com/svermeulen/Extenject/releases/tag/v9.1.0].
 Extenject is a dependency injection library for Unity, based on Zenject [https://github.com/modesttree/Zenject].